MrHuggs/Poinsot/Verification/Verification.md

 Compare to the plot from "Fig 4a compare.png."
 This shows a flipping period of also around 12 seconds.

-Trying the same test with the energy adjustment off shows much greater error, so it's possible the adjustment is haviing an effect.
-By setting the step size very small (.00001) it is possible to get good results w/o the adjustment.

 A run with-single precision math is shown in "Fig 4a Single Precision.png."
 Initially, the motion is the same except that the period is around 11 seconds, but around 25 seconds there is a qualitative difference in w_x.

-Even with double precisin math, the energy and angular momentume group over time.
-The "Preserve L and K_e" options applies corrections to preserve these quantities, but the motin is changed - the period is more like 9.5 seconds.
-You can see this in "Fig 4a compare with Adjustment.png"
+Even with double precision math, the energy and angular momentum group over time.
+The "Preserve L and K_e" options applies corrections to preserve these quantities, but the motion is changed - the period is more like 9.5 seconds.
+You can see this in "Fig 4a compare with Adjustment.png."